Why more Ambulatory Surgery Center Owners are Monetizing Real Estate

 Q: “I’m concerned about losing control.
 If we sell the building, doesn’t that put us at the mercy of a landlord who could raise our rent or refuse to renew our lease?”

-The good news is that the sale-leaseback structure is specifically designed to prevent that.
-You’re not selling the building and hoping for the best.
-You’re selling it with a fully executed long-term lease already in place, typically 12 to 15 years with multiple five-year renewal options built in.
-The rental rate, the escalation schedule, the renewal terms, and the maintenance responsibilities are all locked in at closing.
-The investor can’t change them.
+This is the most common concern I hear from physician groups, and it is completely valid.
+The sale-leaseback structure is specifically designed to address it.
+You are not selling the building and hoping for the best.
+You are selling it with a fully executed long-term lease already in place, typically 12 to 15 years with multiple renewal options.
+Rental rates, escalation schedules, and maintenance responsibilities are all locked in at closing.
+The investor cannot change them.

 Q: “We’re thinking about bringing in a hospital partner or PE group in the next few years.
 Should we wait to deal with the real estate as part of that transaction?”